 I decided to use buckwheat flour only in this recipe.
 Buckwheat is not considered a grain, it is actually a fruit seed that is related to rhubarb.
 It has a strong, nutty flavor so I hoped the zucchini and chocolate would temper that nicely.

 I was quite happy with the results.

-Yes, it still has some of that buckwheat flavor, but you could substitute any gluten free flour or blend if you prefer.
+Yes, it still has some of that buckwheat flavor, but you could substitute any gluten-free flour or pre-mixed blend if you prefer.
 The cake itself was very moist and didn’t fall apart like others I’ve tried.
 It had just the right amount of sweetness – enough to satisfy my sweet tooth but not so much I felt like I was eating wedding cake.

 3/4 c. coconut oil

-2 c. grated zucchini (Make sure they are squeezed dry if you are using frozen.)
+2 c. grated zucchini (make sure they’re squeezed dry if you are using frozen)

 1/2 tsp. xanthan gum

 1/2 c. cacao